mohammedkaleem99/digital-grampanchayat-services/README.md

-# 🏛️ Digital Gram Panchayat Services — UPGRADED
+# 🏛️ Digital Gram Panchayat Services

 A full-stack digital portal for Gram Panchayat services with Flask backend, MySQL database, and a modern government-style frontend.